jayantrathi/jayantrathi.github.io/content/projects/smart-farm/index.md

 ---
 Technologies: ESP32, Firebase, Node-RED, Android/Blynk, MATLAB Simulink, PLC logic

+A semester project for my controls engineering class at Assumption University.
+Surrounded by farmland, we wanted to try to pitch the concept of an idea that could actually be utilized by the community around our beautiful campus.

 A cloud-connected mobile control system for agriculture automation:

 •	Designed an IoT architecture where the ESP32 acted as the hardware control layer, communicating with a Firebase database.